lerna/lerna/README.md

 The packages config in lerna.json is a list of globs that match directories containing a package.json, which is how lerna recognizes "leaf" packages (vs the "root" package.json, which is intended to manage the dev dependencies and scripts for the entire repo).

-By default, lerna initializes the packages list as ["packages/\*"], but you can also use another directory such as ["modules/\*"], pr ["package1", "package2"] (globs are relative to the directory that lerna.json lives in).
-The only restriction is that you can't directly nest them, but this is a restriction shared by "normal" npm packages as well.
+By default, lerna initializes the packages list as `["packages/*"]`, but you can also use another directory such as `["modules/*"]`, or `["package1", "package2"]`.
+The globs defined are relative to the directory that lerna.json lives in, which is usually the repository root.
+The only restriction is that you can't directly nest package locations, but this is a restriction shared by "normal" npm packages as well.

-For example, ["packages/*", "src/**"] matches this tree
+For example, `["packages/*", "src/**"]` matches this tree:

 ```
 packages/